MadSkunky/PhoenixRising/README.md

 HAVEN RECRUITS COME WITH WEAPONS AND ARMOR: Overrides Vanilla settings for Hero&Legend difficulty. <i>Can be turned off in the Config.</i>

+FESTERING SKIES RETOLD: Completely rewritten the story of Festering skies - finally it makes sense and aligns properly with game lore.<i>Can be turned ON in the Config.</i>

-BRUTAL LEGEND: Slightly increases deployment on Legend difficulty to better live up to its name. <i>Can be turned off in the Config.</i>
+BRUTAL LEGEND: Slightly increases deployment on Legend difficulty to better live up to its name. <i>Can be turned ON in the Config.</i>

-<b>INSTALLATION:</b> 7z file must be selected via "Add Mod" button in Modnix

-!WARNING!: Turn OFF "Show Detailed Equipment Info in Battle" setting in Options -> Gameplay.
-Otherwise some text on abilities will be missing.
-Do NOT use any language besides ENGLISH, otherwise text will be broken.
-Sadly, adjusting localisation is a lot of work due to how the game is coded.

-COMPATIBILITY: Naturally, this mod is not compatible with any other mod that adjusts skills, perks or Personal abilities.